The first self portraits

 In 2011 I moved to Paris, Mecca of artistic experimentation and buildings in decline.

 My research became more feverish and restless.
-The inner self is outlined in the sharpness of the COCOON.
+The inner self is outlined in the sharpness of the COCOON which identifies my inner world.

-The cocoon identifies my inner world.
 In this inner world, I should feel protected, but in reality, this shell is an impenetrable cage.
 This cage has crumbling walls, like those of old buildings.

+Then I moved to London, a cosmopolitan city, fast and innovative.
 My research changed, it became more realistic and I started to use colors.

 My life has always been marked by a certain human and artistic nomadism that is still naturally reflected in my research.